Voluntary Disclosure Program

 The Department encourages businesses and individuals that are not in compliance with Indiana tax laws to voluntarily come forward to request participation in our voluntary disclosure agreement (VDA) program.
-The full disclosure program is generally made available only to those taxpayers who do not have brick-and-mortar nexus with Indiana, such as an Indiana office, warehouse, plant or residence.
-Those taxpayers that do not appear to qualify due to a physical presence within Indiana should still submit their VDA requests for consideration; the Department will offer an alternative proposal to meet their situations.
+The full disclosure program is generally made available only to those customers who do not have brick-and-mortar nexus with Indiana, such as an Indiana office, warehouse, plant or residence.
+Those customers that do not appear to qualify due to a physical presence within Indiana should still submit their VDA requests for consideration; the Department will offer an alternative proposal to meet their situations.

 If you want to know more about the voluntary disclosure program, you can contact the VDA office anonymously.
 The Department will not, in any way, seek to identify you.
 To remain anonymous when making the formal application, you can work with a third-party representative, such as a tax preparer, an accountant or an attorney.